Inverse mean curvature flow with outer obstacle: Introduction

 \begin{example}[translating cycloids] It is observed by Drugan-Lee-Wheeler \cite{Drugan-Lee-Wheeler_2016} that cycloids are (the only) translating solitons of IMCF in $\RR^2$.
 With suitable positioning, let us view the cycloid $\gamma$ as sliding in a strip region $\Omega\subset\RR^2$, see Figure \ref{fig-intro:cycloid}.
+The curve $\gamma$ can be parametrized by angle using the formula

-Note that $\gamma$ has two singulaities at its endpoints, where it is asymptotic to a graph $y=\pm Cx^{3/2}$.
+Note that $\gamma$ has two singularities at its endpoints, where it is asymptotic to a graph $y=\pm Cx^{3/2}$.
 This implies that the arrival time function $u$ generated by translating $\gamma$ satisfies \eqref{eq-intro:OBS}.
 By the asymptotic of $\gamma$, each sub-level set of $u$ is a globally $C^{1,1/2}$ curve (note that the sub-level set contains a translation of $\gamma$ and two horizontal radial lines). \end{example}

 \begin{example}[expanding nephroid] Let $\gamma$ be a half of the nephroid curve, positioned in a half-plane as in Figure \ref{fig-intro:nephroids}.
-Then the family of curves
+An explicit angle parametrization of $\gamma$ is given by